hx210/tuic/tuic-server/README.md

 # The socket address to listen on
 server = "[::]:443" # Default: "[::]:443"

-# If the server should create separate UDP sockets for relaying IPv6 UDP packets
+# Whether the server should create separate UDP sockets for relaying IPv6 UDP packets
 udp_relay_ipv6 = true # Default: true

 # Enable 0-RTT QUIC connection handshake on the server side